CPI SPRINT WORKSHOP: Technologies to accelerate the development of novel therapeutics

 CPI is delivering a new ERDF Project, SPRINT (Supporting Process Innovation for Novel Therapies) across the Cambridge and Peterborough Combined Authority (CPCA) region to support and accelerate the commercialisation of Novel Biological Instrumentation, Products, and Therapeutics.

-As part of the programme, we are pleased to announce an interactive, two-day workshop on the 15th and 16th of November, at a venue in the CPCA region (to be confirmed) and will be fully funded (worth around £1,000 per attendee) for eligible SMEs from the CPCA region.
+As part of the programme, we are pleased to announce an interactive, two-day workshop on the 1st and 2nd of March, at the Clayton Hotel in Cambridge and will be fully funded (worth around £1,000 per attendee) for eligible SMEs from the CPCA region.
 There will be a small group of participants encouraging interactions with the technical experts and fellow attendees.

 Companies eligible for this workshop: